venice1200/Retro/Microtronic_Phoenix/README.md

 https://blog.wirelessmoves.com/2017/06/emulating-a-busch-2090-tape-interface-part-1.html
 https://github.com/lambdamikel/microtronic-2095-arduino-emulator/tree/master

-The used USB-GPIO Python Library and the **original** Arduiono Sketch can be found here:
+The used USB-GPIO Python Library and the **original** Arduino Sketch can be found here:
 https://github.com/ltspicer/usb_gpio
 Available digital pins on Uno/Nano are D2 to D13, configure and use them as input or output.
 I may you need the python library "serial" or "pyserial" as well.